sendthisfile/wordpress-plugin/README.md

 Installing this plugin in Wordpress will give you the ability to add a [sendthisfile] shortcode to your content.
 Placing a [sendthisfile] shortcode on your pages or posts will cause a button to be rendered.
 When clicked, that button will allow the visitor to your site to send you files.

-The plugin requires you to add a `button_id`, that you obtain when you create a "Website Button" at <a href="https://sendthisfile.com">SendThisFile</a>.
+The plugin requires you to add a `buttonid`, that you obtain when you create a "Website Button" at <a href="https://sendthisfile.com">SendThisFile</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>